Renting a home

 Neighborhood atmosphere

-There’s more to rental property location than just the proximity to your friends.
+There’s more to a rental property location than the proximity to your friends.
 Consider what’s around the property.
 Check out HowLoud.com noise report or RentLingo.com for a noise heat map.

-• Local business – what about businesses or bars with super early or way late hours?
+• Local business – what about businesses or bars with super early or late hours?

 • Loud company – do the neighbors seem to be disorderly or mega loud?